Ebensburg, Pennsylvania

-Ebensburg is a borough and the county seat of Cambria County in the U.S. state of Pennsylvania.
+The Borough of Ebensburg is a borough and the county seat of Cambria County in the U.S. state of Pennsylvania.
 It is located 25 mi west of Altoona and surrounded by Cambria Township.
 It is situated in the Allegheny Mountains at about 2140 ft above sea level.
 Ebensburg is located in a rich bituminous coal region.
 In the past, sawmills, tanneries, wool mills, and a foundry operated there.
 The number of residents in 1900 was 1,574, and in 1910, 1,978.
 The population was 3,351 at the 2010 census.
 It is part of the Johnstown, Pennsylvania Metropolitan Statistical Area.

 Ending in Ebensburg is the Ghost Town Trail, a rail trail established in 1991 on the right-of-way of the former Ebensburg and Black Lick Railroad.
 Also of note, next to the old Cambria County Jail, is the Veterans Park of Cambria County honoring the men from Cambria County who fought in the Revolutionary War, War of 1812, Mexican-American War, Civil War, and the Spanish-American War.

 History

-Ebensburg originated in November 1796, when Congregational minister Rees Lloyd led a small party of 20 Welsh people from Philadelphia to the lands Morgan John Rhees had chosen for his colony.
-They selected an attractive spot in the tops of the Allegheny Mountains and there settled what would become Ebensburg, naming it for Eben Lloyd, who died in childhood.
+Ebensburg originated in November 1796, when Congregational minister Rees Lloyd led a small party of 20 Welsh people from Philadelphia to the lands that Morgan John Rhees had chosen for his colony.
+They selected an attractive spot in the tops of the Allegheny Mountains and settled what would become Ebensburg.
+They named it for the minister's son Eben Lloyd, who had died in childhood.

 Lloyd offered land to the government in exchange for Ebensburg becoming the county seat, which the government accepted.
-A nearby settlement by the name of Beula, Pennsylvania sprouted just to the West of town with intentions of becoming the county seat.
-The town faded into obscurity and now all that remains is an old cemetery.
+A nearby settlement by the name of Beula, Pennsylvania, had sprouted just to the west of the town, with its own intentions of becoming the county seat.
+With the decision made, Beula faded into obscurity.
+All that remains is its old cemetery.